 May 3, 2012

-Field Trip, Sandra Olsen, PhD, Center for World Cultures; Gretchen Anderson, Conservator.
+Field Trip, Sandra Olsen, PhD, former Director of Center for World Cultures; Gretchen Anderson, Conservator.

 Visit the museum’s annex where natural history treasures and treats are studied and stored.

 A Century of Carnegie Bug Discovery, John Rawlins, PhD, Bugs.

 No room for the squeamish here—just the reality of serious bug hunting from the 1890s to the present.
 Learn about collecting from the heights of the Ecuadorean Andes to below sea level in the Dominican Republic.

 Zhe-Xi Luo, PhD, former Associate Director of Research & Collections.